Olutosin Araromi

-Olutosin Araromi (born 8 January 1993) is a Nigerian-American model and beauty pageant titleholder, she was crowned Most Beautiful Girl in Nigeria Universe 2019.
-She represented Nigeria at the Miss Universe 2019.
+Olutosin Araromi (born May 6, 1994) is a Nigerian-American model and beauty pageant titleholder who was crowned MBGN Universe 2019, and represented Nigeria at Miss Universe that same year.

 Personal life

 She was born and raised in New Jersey, United States, she holds a bachelor's degree in Health and Human Services from Montclair State University.
+After her pageant career ended, she branched off to the Real Estate Industry.
+She currently works primarily in NYC.

 Pageantry

 Olutosin started her career in 2015 when she won the Miss Nigeria USA pageantry.

 Most Beautiful Girl In Nigeria

 She won the Most Beautiful Girl In Nigeria Universe 2019, the event was held in 11 October at the Gabriel Okara Cultural Centre Yenegoa, Bayelsa. she represented Taraba state.

 Miss Universe

 Olutosin represented Nigeria at the 68th Miss Universe pageant, which was held on December 8, 2019, at Tyler Perry Studios in Atlanta, Georgia where she placed in the top 20.